Ars-Digitale/java-21-study-guide/docs/module-02/control-flow.md

 **Key points**:

 - Each `case` clause includes one or a set of matching values split by commas `(,)`; after that a separator follows which can be both a colon `(:)` or, less usual for `statement`, the **arrow operator** `(->)`.
-Finally, an expression or a code block with braces `({})` for the code to execute when a match occurs; (Note that if you use the arrow operator for one clause, you must use it for all clauses)
+Finally, an expression or a code block with braces `({})`, for the code to execute, when a match occurs; (Note that if you use the arrow operator for one clause, you must use it for all clauses)
-- Fall-through is possible unless a branch uses break, return, or throw;
+- Fall-through is possible unless a branch uses break, return, or throw: while `break` are optional, when present they terminate the switch after the execution of the matching clause they belong to; without the `break` statement, the code continues to execute, `in order`, the following branches;
-- A `default` clause is optional and it can appear anywhere within the switch statement;
+- A `default` clause is optional and it can appear anywhere within the switch statement: a `default` statement runs if there is no match;
-- There is no value that the switch as a statement yields.
+- There is no value that the switch as a `statement` yields.
 You cannot assign the statement itself to a variable.